elatov/elatov.github.io/_posts/2014-04-21-esxi-macmini-62.md

     PowerCLI C:\> Get-VMQuestion | Set-VMQuestion -Option 'button.uuid.movedTheVM"

-And that&#8217;s it, the VM is now completely migrated over and it way quicker than the **ovftool** approach.
+And that's it, the VM is now completely migrated over and it way quicker than the **ovftool** approach.
 But I still really like the simplicity of the **ovftool**.